Back

 Termination Process

 The termination process varies according to the employment agreement or collective agreement in place and is based on the type of contract and reason for termination.
-There are two types of dismissals: regular and extraordinary.
-Regular dismissal is redundancy due to incompetence or misconduct, whereas extraordinary dismissal is when an employee commits a crime, declines a transfer, and any other such serious breach.
+There are two types of dismissals:

 All dismissals must be presented to the employer in writing, and the employee must be given the opportunity to present a defense.
 In extraordinary dismissals, the termination must be presented in writing and in person.